Vance's Fantastic Tap Dictionary

 Shuffle, Leap A forward shuffle on the free foot leaping forward to the same foot.

 Shuffle, Step A shuffle with the free foot, followed by a step on same foot.
-Once referred to as a "Three".
+(A "Three.")

 Single One tap sound; such as a Step.